PlayFab/MpsPowershell/MpsPowershell/docs/Invoke-PfUploadCertificate.md

     - `Name <String>`: A name for the certificate.
 This is used to reference certificates in build configurations.
     - `[Password <String>]`: If required for your PFX certificate, use this field to provide a password that will be used to install the certificate on the container.
   - `[CustomTags <IAny>]`: The optional custom tags associated with the request (e.g. build number, external trace identifiers, etc.).
+  - `[ForceUpdate <Boolean?>]`: Forces the certificate renewal if the certificate already exists.
+Default is false

 ## RELATED LINKS